mipetrin/ACI/ACI_Deploy_App/README.md

 ```

 > NOTE the typo on purpose for the --delete flag above.
-So as to note accidently delete your tenant
+So as to not accidentally delete your tenant

 Created by Michael Petrinovic 2018